GodferOkongo/Dutch_Electricity_and_Gas/README.md

 For gas there has been a slight decline in gas consumption for all companies bar a few outlier years.

 ## Recomendation
+While all stats for delivery % is down Stedin has the slowest decline of all providers.
+High smart metre adoption suggests openness to smarter energy use and potential market to push programs.
+Furthermore, very low smart metre adoption for Coteq and Endinet providers suggest push for adopting should be focused in these markets.
+Lastly, customers with 1x25 connections also show low adoption.